MoHoMood/eMoods/README.md

 - [x] User can see the password change screen.
 - [ ] User can change their password in their account page.
 - [x] User can see the account deactivation screen.
+- [ ] User can deactivate their account.
+- [x] User can see the follower screen.
+- [x] User can see the following screen.
 - [x] User can enter their username and password to log in.
 - [ ] User can log in.
 - [ ] User can log out.